 Myth 5: We Can't Afford Hiring a Pen Tester

-The expense of Pentesting mobile apps and web apps is excessively high and out of reach for the majority of small businesses.
+The expense of mobile application pen testing and web apps is excessively high and out of reach for the majority of small businesses.

 If you have this misconception in mind, ask yourself what you can afford: